 Welcome to our dedicated page for Greenbrier Cos news (Ticker: GBX), a resource for investors and traders seeking the latest updates and insights on Greenbrier Cos stock.

-The Greenbrier Companies, Inc. (NYSE: GBX) is regularly featured in corporate news for its role as a leading international supplier of equipment and services to global freight transportation markets.
-Headquartered in Lake Oswego, Oregon, Greenbrier designs, builds and markets freight railcars in North America, Europe and Brazil, and provides freight railcar wheel services, parts, maintenance, retrofitting, and leasing and management services in North America.
+The Greenbrier Companies, Inc. supplies equipment and services to global freight transportation markets, with operations in freight railcar manufacturing, leasing and fleet management.
+Through subsidiaries and joint ventures, Greenbrier designs, builds and markets freight railcars in North America, Europe and Brazil, and provides wheel services, parts, maintenance and retrofitting services in North America.

 The Greenbrier Companies (NYSE: GBX) announced new orders for 5,500 railcars, valued at over $530 million, during its fourth fiscal quarter starting June 1, 2021.
 These orders enhance Greenbrier's backlog and demonstrate significant demand across various railcar types.
 CEO William A. Furman indicated market momentum as the company adapts production capacities to meet growing demand, suggesting a positive outlook for fiscal 2022.